 Each animal can lose up to 150 pounds during the journey due to stress, which also impacts meat quality.
 Thankfully, that's not an issue we ever have to face.

 Kansas is regarded as "The Breadbasket of the World" for its abundance of high-quality grains.
 Additionally, the prairie grasses in our part of the state are notoriously protein-rich.
 Our cattle feed on both, depending on time of year and their stage of life.

-This program promotes natural growth without added hormones.
-And because everything is sourced locally, our method is more affordable.
+This program promotes natural growth.
+And because everything is sourced in this area, our method is more affordable.
 We pass those savings on to our customers to complete a cycle we call the Tallgrass Prairie Advantage.

 Less than 30 minutes away from Booth Creek sits the world-class College of Veterinary Medicine at Kanas State University, whose experts we consult on a regular basis.